rapid7/metasploit-framework/Rolling-back-merges.md

 4c9e6a8 Default to exe-small
 ````

-The syntax is a little wacky, but this is saying, "Show me all the commit hashes that occur from the "bad-merge" point to one back from bad-merge (iow, from right before bad-merge was merged).
+The syntax is a little wacky, but this is saying, "Show me all the commit hashes that occur from the `bad-merge` point to one back from `bad-merge` (iow, from right before `bad-merge` was merged).
 That's what the tilde (~) means.
 You could also use `bad-merge^` or `bad-merge^1`, they're all equivalent.

 You can see the diff with the following command.
-Note the revered placement of the bad-merge and bad-merge~ commit points!
+Note the reverse placement of the `bad-merge` and `bad-merge~` commit points!

 `git diff bad-merge~ bad-merge`